Class BBDTree

 The structure works as follows:

-• All data are placed into a tree where we choose child nodes by partitioning all data data along a plane parallel to the axis.
+• All data are placed into a tree where we choose child nodes by partitioning all data along a plane parallel to the axis.

 • To do a k-means iteration, we need to assign data to clusters and calculate the sum and the number of data assigned to each cluster.
 For each node in the tree, we can rule out some cluster centroids as being too far away from every single point in that bounding box.
 Once only one cluster is left, all data in the node can be assigned to that cluster in batch.